qutebrowser's primary maintainer, The-Compiler, is currently working part-time on qutebrowser, funded by donations.

 -

-Make sure there are no unstaged changes and the tests are green.
+Make sure there are no unstaged or unpushed changes.

 -